-Because the SDC Platinum dataset does not have a unique identifier for each firm, all the associations between alliances and firms (i.e. the construction of the network itself) are based only on the firm names reported in the dataset.
-Thus, it could happen that two or more entries are listed with different names, because they appear in two distinct alliances, even though they correspond to the same firm.
-For this reason, we check all firm names and control for all legal extensions (e.g. ``ltd'', ``inc'', etc.) and other recurrent keywords (e.g. ``bio'', ``tech'', ``pharma'', ``lab'', etc.) that could affect the matching between entries referring to the same firm.
-We decide to keep as separated entities the subsidiaries of the same firm located in different countries.
-The raw dataset contains a total of 16313 firms, which are reduced to 14561 after running such an extensive standardization procedure.
+We check all firm names and control for all legal extensions (e.g. ``ltd'', ``inc'', etc.) and other recurrent keywords (e.g. ``bio'', ``tech'', ``pharma'', ``lab'', etc.) that could affect the matching between entries referring to the same firm.
+We keep as separated entities the subsidiaries of the same firm located in different countries.
+The raw dataset contains a total of 16,313 firms, which are reduced to 9,499 after running such an extensive standardization procedure.

 In our network representation, we draw a link connecting two nodes every time an alliance between the two corresponding firms is announced in the dataset.
-An alliance is associated with an \textit{undirected} link, as we do not have any information about the initiator of the alliance.
+An alliance is associated with an undirected link, as we do not have any information about the initiator of the alliance.
 When an alliance involves more than two firms (\textit{consortium}), all the involved firms are connected in pairs, resulting into a fully connected clique.
-Following this procedure, the 14829 alliance events listed in the dataset result in a total of 21572 links.
-Similarly to \citet{rosenkopf2007comparing}, the R\&D network we consider in our study is \textit{unipartite}, as we only have one set of actors (``the firms''), whose elements may be connected -- or not -- by publicly announced alliances.\footnote{Our work differs from previous empirical studies \citep[e.g.][]{lissoni2013small,hanaki2010dynamics,cantner2006network} which construct the network through the association of firms with patents and/or inventors.
+Following this procedure, the 8,835 alliance events listed in the dataset result in a total of 11,827 links.
+Similarly to \citet{rosenkopf2007comparing}, the R\&D network that we consider in our study is \textit{unipartite}, as we only have one set of actors (``the firms''), whose elements may be connected -- or not -- by publicly announced alliances.\footnote{Our work differs from previous empirical studies \citep[e.g.][]{lissoni2013smallworlds,hanaki2010dynamics,cantner2006network} which construct the network through the association of firms with patents and/or inventors.
 Those studies use patent data to build the network and associate elements in the set ``firms'' to the elements in the set ``patents''.
 This way, the network they obtain is \textit{bipartite}.}